-RESOLVED to accept the request by Supervisor Belmont for approval of a farmer's market in MaRiis Park, sponsored by the Chamber of Commerce to take place every Saturday from 8:30AM - 1:00PM starting on May 20, 2017 and going through November
+RESOLVED to accept the request by Supervisor Belmont for approval of a farmer's market in MaRiis Park, sponsored by the Chamber of Commerce to take place every Saturday from 8:30AM - 1:00PM starting on May 20, 2017 and going through November 18, 2017.

-FURTHER RESOLVED that the Supervisor be authorized to sign the agreement after
+FURTHER RESOLVED that the Supervisor be authorized to sign the agreement after Law Department review.

-FURTHER RESOLVED to forward a copy of this Resolution to the Law Department and
+FURTHER RESOLVED to forward a copy of this Resolution to the Law Department and the Chief of Police.